← Back to All Blog Posts

 There are several reasons why last mile logistics cost so much.

-• Return, claims, and damages: Businesses utilizing LTLs for their last mile instead of leveraging typically will have a higher number of damaged goods, which require costly reverse logistics and processing—but this is a problem that exists even when you have dedicated carriers.
+• Return, claims, and damages: With e-commerce returns averaging 16-25 percent across industries, reverse logistics have become a major expense.
+Damaged goods, and the reverse logistics they require, are a significant burden too.
+Businesses utilizing LTLs instead of their own fleets for the last mile typically see more damages to goods, which require costly reverse logistics and processing—but this is a problem that exists even when you have your own fleet.
 Damage during shipping is a fact of life, but businesses can mitigate it by improving their visibility and efficiency in both the process and the shipments themselves.

 • Failed deliveries: When delivery windows are long and imprecise—and when customers don’t know when to actually expect deliveries—the odds of a customer-not-at-home situation are much higher.
 When that happens, you either need to reroute that delivery to a later stop on the route, or deal with the costs of bringing the order back to the warehouse and storing the goods for another day.